suncoast-devs/handbook/lessons/react-state/index.md

   )
 }
 ```

+# handleChangeInput

+In this function we need to specifically declare the `event` as a data type that
+indicates this is a `React.ChangeEvent` on an element that is an
+`HTMLInputElement`.
+This allows `event.target` and `event.target.value` to have
+types.
+Without this specific code for `event`, TypeScript cannot ensure that
+`event.target`isn't possibly`null`as well as recognize
+that`event.target.value`is a`string`

+# Two independent states

 Ah, how nice.
 We have independent **variables** to track our state, instead of
 chained object access (e.g. `name` vs `this.state.name`) and very simple methods